Asset types guide

 - Favorites: Mark frequently used assets for quick retrieval within your projects.

-Use the Studio's search and filter functionalities to find specific assets by category, name, or genre.
-With a clear understanding of asset organization within the Studio, you can effectively locate the building blocks you need to bring your virtual world to life.
+Use the Editor's search and filter functionalities to find specific assets by category, name, or genre.
+With a clear understanding of asset organization within the Editor, you can effectively locate the building blocks you need to bring your virtual world to life.